Quickly explore your disability benefits options.

 Who we are & what this is

-The Disability Benefits Eligibility Checker is an independent educational resource created by people who understand how confusing and stressful it can be to navigate disability benefits systems.
+The Disability Trust AI is an independent educational resource created by people who understand how confusing and stressful it can be to navigate disability benefits systems.
 We've seen how overwhelming it feels when you're facing a health condition that limits your ability to work, and you're trying to figure out whether Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), VA disability benefits, or state programs might help — and what steps to take next.

 Our mission is simple: to help everyday people feel less lost.
 We study public guidance from the Social Security Administration, the Department of Veterans Affairs, and state agencies, and translate it into plain-language checklists, clear timelines, and practical questions you can bring to a professional.
 We don't replace official guidance or legal advice — we complement it by helping you organize your thoughts before you talk with the people who can make real decisions about your case.